She Loves Me (film)

 She Loves Me is a filmed version of the 2016 Broadway revival of the musical of the same name by Joe Masteroff, Jerry Bock, and Sheldon Harnick.
 The musical itself is based on the 1937 play Parfumerie by Miklós László.
 The production is staged by Scott Ellis and choreographed by Warren Carlyle.
-It stars Laura Benanti as Amalia Balash, Zachary Levi as Georg Nowack, and Jane Krakowski as Ilona Ritter.
+It stars Laura Benanti as Amalia Balash, Zachary Levi as Georg Nowack, Gavin Creel as Steven Kodaly, and Jane Krakowski as Ilona Ritter.
 The production was performed at Studio 54 from March 17 to June 5, 2016.

 The film was broadcast live on BroadwayHD on June 30, 2016, making it the first Broadway production to be live-streamed.
 It has also aired several times on Great Performances on PBS.

 Synopsis

 The plot follows Amalia Balash and Georg Nowack, two workers in a Budapest parfumerie in 1934, who despise each other.
 Unbeknownst to them, however, they have been sending anonymous letters in a lonely hearts club and are slowly falling in love with each other.
 A subplot involves the on-again, off-again relationship between the dim-witted Ilona Ritter and the cocky Steven Kodaly, two other co-workers at the parfumerie.